 The candidate who gets rejected is not less capable than the one who gets an offer.
 They simply invested less time in the invisible work that precedes the visible performance.
 Interviews feel like talent shows, but they are actually preparation shows.
 The candidates who treat them as such -- who put in the hours before the conversation to research, practice, and plan -- are the ones who walk away with offers.

 The gap between prepared and unprepared widens as roles become more senior and competitive.
 When you are one of four finalists for a director-level position, everyone in the room has the qualifications.
 The differentiator is who did the work to turn those qualifications into a compelling, specific, well-researched narrative.
+For a comprehensive preparation roadmap, see our complete interview preparation guide.
+For remote interviews specifically, our guide to video interviews covers the format most interviews now use.

 Every one of these mistakes is fixable.
 Not with natural charisma or years of practice, but with a few hours of targeted preparation before each interview.
 The return on that time -- in offers, in salary, in career trajectory -- is extraordinary.